 Electronic colour measurement and conversions

 Resene RGB values are measured from dry painted colour samples using sophisticated electronic colour scanning equipment.
-These RGB values are then entered into an electronic colour swatch programme to give a converted LAB value.
-The CMYK value is achieved by entering the RGB value into Photoshop to give a CMYK value.
+These RGB values are then entered into Resene Find-A-Colour, an electronic colour swatch programme to give a converted LAB value and a converted CMYK value.

 The LAB mode is very non-linear so the mapping from RGB to LAB is not necessarily consistent across the colour spectrum so some colours will remain intact, some will change a little and some will have noticeable differences.